Post Adoption Search Information and Form

 When will I be notified?

-You will receive a written response after a search is completed.
+Within 30 days you will receive a written response.
 If an adoption record is found, you will be provided the name of the agency that facilitated the adoption and the district court where the adoption was finalized.

 What do I do with the information I receive?